 👋 Hi, I'm Riana.
-I am a research-driven user experience designer who loves designing effective interactions between humans and things (computers, other humans, whatever!).
-I thrive in ambiguous problem spaces and have a lot of fun taking complex problems and exploring solutions that are the right balance of flexibility, power, and ease of use.
-I am currently a Principal UX Designer at Truist.
+I am a research-driven user experience designer, and I love improving the way that design is done within organizations.
+I thrive in ambiguous problem spaces and have a lot of fun fleshing out complex problems and working my way to balanced solutions.
+I am currently a Principal Product Designer at Zillow.

-My design expertise lies in mixed methods research, design strategy, interaction design, project leadership, and relationship management, and I love leveraging insights from research to uproot assumptions and set design direction.
-One of my top skills is my ability to talk to people, understand their roles and work, and connect the dots between people, processes, and opportunities.
-In fact, one of my nicknames at work is The Great Connector.
+My design expertise lies in design strategy, mixed methods research, process improvement, project leadership, and relationship management.
+I love leveraging insights from research to uproot assumptions and set design direction, and one of my top skills is my ability to talk to people, understand their roles and work, and connect the dots between people, processes, and opportunities.
+In fact, two of my nicknames at last job were The Source and The Great Connector.

-At Truist (formerly SunTrust), I work to make banking faster and more flexible for large corporations and bank employees.
+Before Zillow, I worked at Truist (formerly SunTrust), where I focused on making banking faster and more flexible for large corporations and bank employees.
 Prior to this, I worked with a small group of amazing researchers and strategists at CareerBuilder to make the job hunting and hiring processes more manageable and motivating.

-Armed with a bachelor's degree in industrial design and a minor in computer science from Georgia Institute of Technology, I am a systems thinker and a fervent user advocate.
+Armed with a bachelor's degree in industrial design and a minor in computer science from Georgia Institute of Technology, I am a systems thinker and a fervent user advocate and team leader.
 I work best in environments where curiosity, multidisciplinary collaboration, pathfinding, and user advocacy are valued, encouraged, and rewarded.

 • Reason from first principles